DevilDante88/MyCogs/README.md

 MyCogs
 ======

-A simple noun phrase data extraction from your gmail account!
-Realized in Python with Kivy framework, NLTK, wikipedia and ConceptNet5

-MyCogs high level steps:

-I’m developing an Information Retrieval application with the aim of extracting and generating knowledge from an email account (at the moment only from a gmail one).
+MyCogs, a multi-platform Information Retrieval application with the aim of extracting and generating knowledge from an email account (at the moment only from a gmail one).
+Realized in Python with the help of many different libraries as [Kivy](http://kivy.org), [NLTK](http://www.nltk.org), [wikipedia API for python](https://pypi.python.org/pypi/wikipedia/) and [ConceptNet5](http://conceptnet5.media.mit.edu) (some of them has been lightly modified to be able to run on all systems).

 The workflow of this application is divided in 4 main steps: